This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 But out which there are only around 30K that runs natively on Linux.
 Counter Strike is one of them.
 But other popular games like Forza Horizon 5 or Pubg are not supported.

 That can be a big turn down for the gaming folks.
 Linux fans may have workarounds like Wine.
-Or they can stick to games that runs natively on Linux.
+Or they can stick to games that run natively on Linux.
 But a typical gamer is not concerned about the operating system.
 Their priority is gaming.
 So why take the pain when you've all your favorite games available on Windows.

 UI Problem with Open-source Alternatives